nwxxb/basic_stat_api/README.md

 API that calculate basic statistic.

 this API is my own 'media' to discover testing, modularity, and brush up on my programming skills.
-I am not putting too much attention on the math side. currently only support calculating average, mean, and mode on one-dimensional data (see `spec/features/*` for more info), and not battle-tested (yet).
+I am not putting too much attention on the math side. currently only support calculating average, mean, mode, and standard deviation on one-dimensional data (see `spec/features/*` for more info), and not battle-tested (yet).

 ## Commands